Djelle/MilComArmy-Theme/README.md

 - CARD2: A gray background
 - CARD3: A lighter green with more texture.

 Install via Hacs on Home Assistant.
+Select “Custom repositories” in Hacs and paste in this link: https://github.com/Djelle/milcomarmy

 Or if you have to manually install it: Move/copy the image files to /www/milcomarmy/